 - To prepare the crust, mix the GF flour and almond flour together in a food processor using the dough blade.

 - Add the Crisco (or oil), herbs and salt and mix well to form a dough.

-Add up to 1/2 cup water (a little at a time) if the dough seems too dry.
+- Add up to one-half cup water (a little at a time) if the dough seems too dry.

 - Cut the dough in half and roll into a 13-inch circle.

 - If using a bottom crust (we didn't use a bottom crust), fit the dough into a 1-quart, oiled, baking dish and trim the edges, leaving a ½-inch overhang.